opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

    `groups any device:leaf1`, verify that all flows and groups are in state `ADDED`.
 If you see other states such as `PENDING_ADD`, check the ONOS log for possible errors with writing those entries to the device.
 You can also use the ONOS web UI to check flows and group state.
+If there is no any `flows` and `groups` shows in ONOS CLI, run `make netcfg` first to configure devices and hosts.

 2. **Use table counters to verify that tables are being hit as expected.**
    If you don't already have direct counters defined for your table(s), modify